deel-ai/oodeel/README.md

 **Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for models from `keras.applications` in [training_funs](oodeel/models/training_funs) directory.
-These functions come in handy for benchmarks like *leave-k-classes-out* that require retraining models on a subset of dataset classes.
+These functions come in handy for benchmarks like *leave-k-classes-out* that requires retraining models on a subset of dataset classes.
 # Development Roadmap

 ## Roadmap to first release: